openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/module-configuration-file.md

 ## metadata Tag

 This tag identifies the custom metadata of a HAP (Harmony Ability Package).
-The tag value is of array type and contains three sub-tags: name, value, and resource.
+The tag value is of array type, containing three sub-tags: name, value, and resource.

 **Table 1** metadata Tag Description